 Betrayals and Love Affairs

 In the meantime, his mother was disgracing herself in the courts of Portugal.
-Maria, seeking to stamp out memories of her beloved knight was entertaining herself with lover after lover.
+Maria, seeking to stamp out memories of her beloved knight, was entertaining herself with a lover after lover.
 Her death via poisoning soon followed.
 Storer admits that Pedro could have been behind her death but dismisses the charges as improbable.
-More likely, it was her father the King of Portugal who had Maria poisoned.
+More likely, it was her father, the King of Portugal, who had Maria poisoned.
 Medieval politics made for tenuous family ties.